 Original Research Proposal (ORP) Examination

-An original research proposal must be written and defended by the end of the student’s fifth semester (excluding summers), and after the student has already obtained Ph.D. candidacy.
+An original research proposal must be written and defended before the end of the fifth semester (excluding summers), and after the student has already obtained Ph.D. candidacy.

 Research Data Presentation